terraindata/terrain/README.md

 	Note: You can't do this in JSON.`,`
 - Name variables clearly.
   E.g. `user` or `users` for user objects, `userId` or `userIds` for ids
-- Commits should be solidly incremental and should have a helpful one-line explanation.
+- Commit to good commits.
+Commits should be solidly incremental and should have a helpful one-line explanation.
-	Rebase and squash on your feature branch before merging if you have too many commits, or unhelpful commit messages.
+	Feel free to squash commits on your feature branch before merging if you have too many commits, or unhelpful commit messages.
-	`git log` in master should always look beautiful and be a helpful history of what has happened.
-	Commit to good commits.
 - Code should read like English.
 Comment when necessary, but try your best to write code that doesn't need comments.
+- Booleans should be named clearly with `is` or `can`, e.g. `isWizard` or `canDoTheCanCan`
 - Be keen on adding to this README, and keen on trimming it down.
 - None of these standards are set in stone; if you have an idea for a way to improve these, make it known.
 Coding practices evolve.
 - No code is set in stone, either.
 Refactor when you find something that you know you could do better.